 Last updated March 22, 2022

 You may be familiar with Historically Black Colleges & Universities (HBCUs), or are even planning to apply to one, but do you know what it's actually like to attend one?
 Here are 14 things to expect as an HBCU student!

-1. You will see an abundance of black excellence.
+You will see an abundance of Black excellence.

-Like-minded students striving to grow and pushing to reach professional and academic success will surround you.
+At an HBCU, you will be surrounded with like-minded students striving to grow and pushing to reach professional and academic success.
 Your professors know where you are and what it takes to get you to where you want to be.
 Everywhere you turn there will be someone doing great things.
 Enjoy it.